Original air date: 2F15

 - Geeky Turn-On: Lisa and Hugh are reading a book together to decide who could read it faster:Hugh: I'll get the dictionary.

 Hugh: You'll see when you get there: the word "stochastic".

-- Gentleman and a Scholar: Hugh is at first this seems to be, but is immediately subverted at the end of the episode, becoming in a Jerk Ass.
+- Gentleman and a Scholar: Hugh at first seems to be this, but is immediately subverted at the end of the episode, when he's shown to be a Jerkass.

 Lisa: Hugh didn't have a bachelor party.